 Now, communication devices that combine a multitude of factors like touch, voice, facial recognition, and other similar features are gaining ground in production.

-The features of perception computing are profound and can penetrate our lives at a number of levels.
+The features of perception computing are profound and can penetrate our lives at several levels.
 Teachers can have profound usage of such devices.

-Two technologies that are merging together include the advanced computing systems and the increasing conversion of physical interface to web interface.
-So basically, a digital wireframe can be made that can map your location.
+Two technologies that are merging together include advanced computing systems and the increasing conversion of the physical interface to web interface- a digital wireframe that can map your location can be made.
 This concept is being manifested in smart glasses, such as those recently publicized by Google.

-A number of esteemed academic institutions picked up the tab on researching how such technology will not only aid in the classroom setting but also in basic online connectivity.
-One example includes Georgetown University’s Center of Education, who is working on the promotion of such technology in the classroom to facilitate the feedback loop between the teacher and the student.
+Several esteemed academic institutions picked up the tab on researching how such technology will not only aid in the classroom setting but also in basic online connectivity.
+One example includes Georgetown University’s Center of Education, which is working on promoting such technology in the classroom to facilitate the feedback loop between the teacher and the student.

-The glasses will be equipped with a multitude of sensors and allow online search compatibility, so you’ll be able to search for a specific mathematical formula, a critical historical date, or even a Georgetown dentist.
+The glasses will have many sensors and allow online search compatibility to search for a specific mathematical formula or a critical historical date.

-This incredible ability will allow the user to always be in touch with the information they need, even when on the go.
+This incredible ability will allow users to always be in touch with the information they need, even on the go.